agda/agda-stdlib/notes/installation-guide.md

    done manually by visiting the Github repository for the library, or via the command line as follows:
    ```
-   wget -O agda-stdlib.tar https://github.com/agda/agda-stdlib/tarball/v1.0.1
+   wget -O agda-stdlib.tar https://github.com/agda/agda-stdlib/archive/v1.0.1.tar.gz
    ```
-   (you can replace `wget` with other popular tools such as `curl`).
+   Note that you can replace `wget` with other popular tools such as `curl` and that you can replace `1.0.1` with any other version of the library you desire.

 3. Extract the standard library from the tarball.
 Again this can either be done manually or via the command line as follows: